 Have you ever thought about government employment as a career path?
-I suppose unless the IRS or FBI is chasing you down, you may not regularly think about government agencies.
-To the average person, the federal, state, and local governments tend to operate in the background.
+I suppose unless the IRS or FBI is chasing you down you may not regularly think about government agencies.
+To the average person, the federal, state, and local governments probably appear to simply operate in the background.
 Their services are pretty much taken for granted.
-Most people probably don’t even think about them on a daily basis.
+Most people likely don’t even think about them on a daily basis.
 So, it should not come as a big surprise that government employment as a career path is often overlooked.
 Perhaps simply out of sight, out of mind.
 Besides, every time you watch the news on TV or online, it seems as though the government is in chaos.
 Fighting between and within political parties.
 Campaign mudslinging.
 Scandals involving leaders and staffers at all levels.
 Wow!
 No wonder the thought of working for the government may not seem appealing!

 That’s too bad.
 Having worked in government a few years, I know it offers great opportunities in almost every career field.
 Plus, working as a “civil servant” can be a personally rewarding and fulfilling experience.
 You can serve your city, county, state, or even the federal government in important ways, all while getting paid.
 It’s true; government pay scales are often not as lucrative as those found in the private sector.
 However, they’re not too shabby either, especially if you advance to a senior level or management position.